-- The east terminus of the cycle track had confusing signs and markings for bicyclists. - Start the design as early as possible and work with the contractor to minimize costs.
+- The weather forecast is critical and determines what materials you use. - Four-foot bike lane (eight-foot cycle track) next to a gutter is tight. - The east terminus of the cycle track had confusing signs and markings for bicyclists. - Start the design as early as possible and work with the contractor to minimize costs.